 (Image source: EatinTLV)

 After a day of exploring, it’s time to eat.
 To get a true taste of Israel, make your way to Sender, a traditional Israeli restaurant in Tel Aviv.
 It’s not an expensive place, but the food is incredible!
 One of the best dishes is the Chulent, a traditional Jewish stew.
 The atmosphere is also a huge plus with its photo-lined walls of old-age photography that puts you back 100 years.

-It’s a hit for all the locals, so you may find yourself in a long conversation with one (or even a group of Israelis) if you ever end up eating a meal here.
-But word of caution, it’s a small place with only 20 seats, resulting in a bit of a wait time if you go during peak hours.
+It’s a hit for all the locals so you may find yourself in a long conversation with one (or even a group of Israelis) if you ever end up eating a meal here.
+But a word of caution, it’s a small place with only 20 seats, resulting in a bit of a wait if you go during peak hours.
 Therefore, making a reservation ahead of time is highly recommended.

 (Image source: Atlas.co)

 Once you’re ready to wind down, head over to Spicehause, a “cocktail bar pharmacy” where bartenders work in pharmacy uniforms.
 All drinks are served in beaker bottles, making you feel like you’re drinking some mysterious cocktail the pharmacists prescribed to you.
 It’s a unique experience and one for the books!
 It’s sometimes a little hard to find, so look out for the sign outside that says “The East Jaffa Perfume Company”.